 - Stay off the roads at sundown, if you can avoid it.

-- Use your lights during dawn, before Iftar
+- Use your lights during dusk, before Iftar

 - Avoid fatigue and get enough sleep.